jacobandreas/writing/_posts/2012-01-20-on-the-core-curriculum.md

 and it's a testament to the careful design of our program that the same books are relevant nearly a century after CC was first held.

-But why bother?
+Yet why, especially given all the present dialog about the tremendous economic costs of expensive and "useless" liberal-arts programs, bother?
 Once upon a time Columbia and its brethren were little more than finishing schools for the upper classes; in such circumstances this education was necessary because the cultivation of cultural literacy was the primary purpose of a college, a means to impress people who had been similarly educated.
 This has long since ceased to be the case.
 Much as we joke that the Core is a training exercise for future cocktail parties, I've yet to find a moment when a clever citation from the _Leviathan_ was  called for in conversation.[^2] It is also not the case that the curriculum is of immediate instrumental value: I don't buy the claim, made occasionally, that forcing scientists to take the Core makes them better scientists.
 The _Origin of Species_, the only real scientific text on the syllabus, and _The Human Condition_, the text most directly concerned with the implications of the scientific worldview, both lead to fascinating discussions that were nevertheless totally unconducive to an understanding of scientific subject matter.

 But science is no longer enough.
 To be in any position of leadership, whether that of the politician, the investor, or the principal investigator, demands a